Motion Capture in Blender. Toolset selection.

 This process is not very complicated but contains many pitfalls.
 So that you do not step on the same rake as I do, and do not spend too much time experimenting, I will try to describe in as much detailed as possible all the stages and their features.
 Well, in the first article we will just try to decide on the equipment and software to be used.

 However, it is not a fact that the series will continue.
 If I see that there is no interest in it and it makes no sense to waste my time on continuation, then this article will be the last one.
-So if you are interested to find out more on this topic - please leave the comments below.
+So if you are interested to find out more about different custom development solutions, please leave a message under the article.

 Now let’s get closer to the point.
 Remember those demonstration Hollywood videos in which a person in a special suit runs and jumps, and his movements are transmitted to an animated computer character?
 This is the very Motion Capture (abbreviated Mocap).
 That is what we are going to do, but we will only use HTC Vive with a few additional trackers for it to record movements (this is tens/hundreds of times cheaper than specialized equipment).